-Each student will be assigned a representative to aid the student during his or her professional and educational experience.
+Each new applicant is assigned an admissions representative to aid the student during his or her professional and educational experience.

 APPLICATION PROCEDURES FOR INTERNATIONAL STUDENTS

 The Everest Institute Kendall and Miami campuses are authorized by the Department of Homeland Security to issue the I-20 form.
 When students apply to Everest Institute from outside the United States, they must, in addition to submitting a school application, submit the following material before an I-20 form can be issued.